SumanSharmaTech/java/questions.md

 Q2.
 Create a GUI frame that deletes the associated record based on the id entered in textfield.

 Q3.
 Create a GUI frame that update the name of student based on ID.
 Both ID and name should be entered by user.

+ch - 5

+Q1. wap to find the sum and diff of two number using javaFX and grid plane.